-The recombination operator, shown in Fig. 5, first calculates for each stripe the sum p_s of all contained items' values π_i and a random value $r_s \in (0,1]$.
-Then the stripes are sorted according to decreasing $r_s p_s$.
+The recombination operator, shown in Fig. 5, first calculates for each stripe the sum $p_s$ of all contained items' values $\pi_i$ and a random value $r_s \in (0, 1]$ .
+Then, the stripes are sorted according to decreasing $r_s p_s$ .
 Thus, we obtain a random order which is biased in a way so that stripes having higher total values are more likely to appear at the beginning.
 The stripes are then considered in this order and packed into the offspring's bin if they fit into it.
 Identical stripes of both parents appear twice in the ordered list but are considered only at their first appearance.
 When all stripes have been processed, repairing is usually necessary in order to guarantee feasibility.
-First, the bin is traversed in order to delete duplicates of items.
-Then, the branching constraints are considered: Items staying in conflict with others (check(i) returns true) are removed.
+First, the bin is traversed in order to delete item duplicates.
+Then, the branching constraints are considered: items staying in conflict with others $(\operatorname{check}(i) \operatorname{returns true})$ are removed.
 Afterwards, we try to pack all induced items (returned by findInduced(i)); if this is not possible, the corresponding original items are also removed from the bin.
-Finally, FFBC is applied as local improvement operator to a list of the items not yet present in the bin and having positive π_i .
-These items are sorted by assigning each item i a random value $r_i \in [0,1)$ and sorting them according to decreasing $r_i \pi_i$.
+Finally, FFBC is applied as local improvement operator to a list of items not yet present in the bin and having positive $\pi_i$ .
+These items are sorted by assigning each item i a random value $r_i \in [0, 1)$ and sorting them according to decreasing $r_i \pi_i$ .